ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

     * For the **Medium** or **Large** capacity, specify the number of bare metal servers.
   4. Under **vSAN configuration**, select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and the vSAN license edition.

-6. Choose the firewall appliance for your regulated workload and follow the steps, depending on your selection:
+7. Choose the firewall appliance for your regulated workload and follow the steps, depending on your selection:
-  * For **Edge services cluster with Juniper vSRX** or **Edge services cluster**, specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req) and the private NICs enablement.
-For **Edge services cluster with Juniper vSRX**, you will also need to specify the Juniper vSRX settings in a later step.
+  * For **Edge cluster with Juniper vSRX service** or **Bring your own firewall appliance**, specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req) and the private NICs enablement.
+For **Edge cluster with Juniper vSRX service**, you will also need to specify the Juniper vSRX settings in a later step.
   * For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10Gbps** service from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
 Confirm that you ordered the service and continue with the following steps.
-7. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
+8. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
-8. Under **Resource details**, enter the instance name and select a resource group.
+9. Under **Resource details**, enter the instance name and select a resource group.
-9. Under **Included services**, review the add-on services to be deployed into the regulated workload instance.
+10. Under **Included services**, review the add-on services to be deployed into the regulated workload instance.
 If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card then clicking **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering a service.
-10. Under **Optional services**, if you want to deploy VMware HCX, review and update any settings, if required.
+11. Under **Optional services**, if you want to deploy VMware HCX, review and update any settings, if required.
 For more information, see [VMware HCX configuration](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_ordering-config).
-11. On the **Summary** pane, review the regulate workload instance settings and the estimated price.
+12. On the **Summary** pane, review the regulate workload instance settings and the estimated price.
-12. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
+13. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ### Results after you place an order
 {: #vrw-orderinginstance-results-order}